KyleRego/KyleRego.github.io/collections/_software_development_notes/design-patterns-in-ruby.markdown

 mathjax: false
 ---

-**In the future, this page may describe design patterns more generally than just the ones most relevant to Ruby.
-Currently these are just my notes from reading [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452)**
+These are some notes I took while reading [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452), mostly to help me remember the patterns.
+In the future, this page may describe many more, including ones that are not relevant to Ruby.

-The Gang of Four popularized the ideas of design patterns, which are common solutions to problems in object-oriented programming.
-This book focuses on 14 of the original 23 GoF patterns.
+The Gang of Four popularized the ideas of *design patterns*, which are common solutions to problems in object-oriented programming.

 # The Template Method

-This is a method of an abstract class that calls abstract methods that concrete child classes must implement.
-This separates code that stays that same (the algorithm) vs. code that changes (the details supplied by the child classes) which helps defend against change.
+The template method pattern involves a method of an abstract class that calls abstract methods that concrete child classes must implement.
+This separates code that stays that same (the algorithm of the template method) from code that changes (the concrete details).

-When the methods used in the template method do actually have concrete implementations in the parent class, they are called hook methods.
-This allows the parent class to define a default behavior which the child classes can either use or override.
-Leaving the implementations of the hook methods empty is a common design choice but they may also contain some code.
+When the methods used in the template method have concrete implementations in the parent class, they are called *hook methods*.
+It is common to leave these as empty methods but they may also provide a default implementation.

-A pitfall to avoid with the template method pattern is to overdesign by trying to cover every future possibility by adding additional hook/abstract methods that are not strictly needed.

 {% highlight ruby %}
 class AbstractClass